loi777/dataPack_RemoveOreGeneration_1.21.1/README.md

 Datapack format is the version that it operates in, 48 is just correspondent to 1.21.1

 If you need different ores added to this removed list, or readded, just go through the files and change it.
-This will not be updated in the future, it is simple to create a similar datapack, so it does not need constant maintenance, even a child is able to recreate this for future versions.
+This will not be updated in the future, you can recreate it!
+I believe in you!

 If you want to add another mod, like the ones already here, simply find the java file in your mod's folder, open it in winrar, enter the /data folder and find the ore generation.
 If you want to update the minecraft version, open your java version, and do the same, find /data folder then /worldgen and etcetera.